-For the purpose of exposing to applications information about underlying Streamed CoD operations, in particular (but not only) for the Adaptive Streaming case, the "Streaming monitoring API" defined since GEM 1.3 [62] has been adopted (see Annex K).
+For the purpose of exposing to applications information about underlying Streamed CoD operations, in particular (but not only) for the Adaptive Streaming case, the "Streaming monitoring API", which has been drafted within DVB for inclusion in GEM, has been adopted (see Annex K).
 It SHALL be supported by receivers.